Skip to content

 • params: Query parameters as key-value pairs (used when method is GET or DELETE).

-• expires: Expiration time in milliseconds for the request record.
-Defaults to 15 minutes.
-After this period the request is invalidated and any pending poll returns an error.
+• expires: Expiration time in seconds for the request record.
+After this period the record is removed and any poll returns an error.

 • queue: Optional queue name.
-Requests sharing the same url, method, and queue value are processed sequentially in the order they are received.
+Requests sharing the same url, method, and queue value are processed sequentially on the server side.
 Useful for rate-limited APIs or operations that must not run in parallel.
-When omitted, requests are processed immediately in parallel.
+When omitted, requests are processed in parallel.

 WARNING